 Incorporating videos into your SEO strategy can unlock plenty of direct and indirect benefits, enabling your website to dominate SERP or Search Engine Result Page for relevant keywords in the long run.

-In this comprehensive guide, we discuss how any brand – whether in healthcare, finance or SaaS – can use video content to improve their SEO.
+In this comprehensive guide, we discuss how any brand – whether in healthcare, finance or SaaS – can use video content to improve its SEO.

 SEO is much more than just about getting websites to rank higher on SERP, or bringing organic traffic.

-In the end, sales and revenue are what matters the most to businesses.
+In the end, sales and revenue are what matter the most to businesses.
 And this is what modern-day SEO is about.